-Guest post for our Positive Birth Story Series

 With these two intentions in mind and after much research, I decided that hiring a doula to be at my side prior, during and after birth would be my next step.
 I’m grateful to have had mine by my side.

 A doula is a truly important component in a pregnancy as she provides on-going support through the entire process.
 As a first time mom I decided that Dr. Google was very frightening at moments and that asking questions of my doula was far better at calming my worries related to my pregnancy on what was “normal”.

 Prior to going into labour, I had chosen my husband, mother and the doula to be in the delivery room with me to have as much support as possible.
 My mom is the strongest person I know and is able to deal with just about anything so I knew I wanted to have her there with me.

 However, as my mom entered the delivery room, I knew that I couldn’t have her there.
 Her eyes were filled with tears and I couldn’t feel calm and focused because all I wanted to do was cry along with her.
 I had suggested to my mom that she should wait in the waiting room.
-I was grateful at that moment that I had Kristi there to comfort me when my mom couldn’t.
+I was grateful at that moment that I had our doula there to comfort me when my mom couldn’t.